Training Interdisciplinary Pharmacology Scientists (TIPS)

 • Mentoring Plan (max 500 words)

-3. Resume, CV, or NIH Fellowship Biosketch (Download this form; do not ask for access to it.) that outlines your: professional work, research experience and history, and publications and abstracts.
+3. Resume, CV, or NIH Fellowship Biosketch (Download this form; do not ask for access to it.) that outlines your: professional work, research experience and history, prior under/graduate degrees, and publications and abstracts.

-4. Transcripts from all undergraduate and graduate degrees received, as well as from your current graduate program (Unofficial accepted).
+4. Unofficial transcripts from all undergraduate degrees, and any prior graduate degrees received, as well as from your current PhD program (Unofficial transcripts are preferred).

-5. Proof of eligibility: a scan of passport or birth certificate; or permanent residency card.
+5. Proof of eligibility: a scan of a passport or birth certificate; or a valid Permanent Residency card.

 Send all of these in one email to Melissa Glueck glueck@rice.edu.